-Amjevita is an immunomodulator, or in other words, a drug that modulates the immune system.
-It is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Amjevita is considered a biologic drug.
 Amjevita is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Amjevita is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.

 How do I take it?

 Amjevita is administered as a subcutaneous injection every week or every other week.

 Amjevita is available as a single-use, prefilled auto-injector or syringe.

 The FDA-approved label for Amjevita lists common side effects including infections (e.g. upper respiratory, sinusitis), injection site reactions, headache and rash.

 Rare but serious side effects listed for Amjevita can include severe infections, heart failure, increased risk for certain types of cancer, lupus-like syndrome, invasive fungal infections, severe allergic reactions, hepatitis B reactivation, and the development of demyelinating conditions such as multiple sclerosis.

 For more details about this treatment, visit:

 We never share your personal information with anyone.